Razielhell/Meta-Generation/README.md

 <a name="structure-XR"></a>
 ### 1.8 XR

-# Hero Cross Reality Applcation - Hierarchy Structure
+# Hero Cross Reality Application - Hierarchy Structure
 This section describes the hierarchy of the game objects in the Unity project and their prerequisites.

 > 2.0 [PREREQUISITES](#structure-PREREQUISITES)